poissonconsulting/fwatlasbc/README.md

 #> 1 -132.
 53.4 360824839 1118.
 508. (585153.6 946162.9)
 ```

 Get watershed for a blue line key and river meter (by default 0).
+If it
+errors try increasing the river meter.

 ``` r
 wshed <- fwa_add_watershed_to_blk(blks)